Skip to Main Content

 Filtering Search Results

-The example below shows the limiters for Peer-Reviewed and publication date in MEDLINE Complete:
+The example below shows the limiter for Peer-Reviewed in CINAHL Ultimate:

 Save and Cite your Sources

-Many databases have tools that allow you to save articles or export them to a Citation Manager, and most databases have a citation generator.
+Many databases have tools that allow you to save articles or export them to a Citation Manager, and most databases generate a citation for articles.
 Be sure to...

 • use the Cite tool to get a citation for any article you use